Ignatius997/WWW_blok1/ip-chess-openings/_posts/2025-03-24-petrov-defense.md

 ### Duckduckgo results about Petrov Defense

-Petrov's Defence or the Petrov Defence (also called Petroff Defence, Petrov's Game, Russian Defence, or Russian Game - Russian: Русская партия) is a chess opening characterised by the following moves: .
-1. e4 e5 2.
+Petrov's Defence is a chess opening characterised by 1. e4 e5 2.
 Nf3 Nf6.
-Though this symmetrical response has a long history, it was first popularised by Alexander Petrov, a Russian chess player in the mid-19th century.
+It has a drawish reputation but offers attacking opportunities for both sides.
+Learn about its history, variations, and examples.

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVF.yjeUq1WMqBNPCg%2f5xlbhFQ&pid=Api)](https://www.youtube.com/watch?v=8dG4MFvhodo)